THE BOLLINGER GARDEN RETURNS TO CULLODEN ESTATE FOR A SPARKLING SUMMER - Ulster Tatler

 Guests can also look forward to a drinks menu of Bollinger Champagne, handcrafted cocktails, summer spritzes, curated gin selection and premium wines.

-Cormac Fadden, General Manager of the Culloden Estate & Spa said: “The return of our Bollinger Champagne Garden signals the beginning of summer at the Culloden Estate & Spa.
+Cormac Fadden, general manager of the Culloden Estate & Spa said, “The return of our Bollinger Champagne Garden signals the beginning of summer at the Culloden Estate & Spa.
 Each year we build on the experience and this year’s new menus bring an exciting addition to our outdoor offering.

 From relaxed alfresco lunches and terrace drinks to special occasions with family and friends, the Bollinger Garden offers a unique setting where guests can enjoy exceptional food and drink surrounded by the beauty of the estate grounds.
 It has become one of the highlights of the summer calendar and we look forward to welcoming both returning and new guests throughout the season.”